greyhats13/99co-technical-test/README.md

 - We have secured all of our infrastructure to encrypt data in transit using SSL/TLS, and at rest using AWS KMS to encrypt our storages such as block(EBS) and object storages (S3)
 - Kubernetes microservice is also implemented Horizontal Pod Autoscaler with minimum 2 and maximum 256 pod and will distributed in two AZs.
 - Our kubernetes also will deploy Kong as ingress controller.
 By doing that, we can leverage Kong API gateway and its plugin for authentication in API gateway, rate limited, Geo IP restriction, etc.
+- Our infrastructure and application will use ElasticCloud for observability.
+We will deploy filebeat as log aggregator and metricbeats as Daemon set.
+Filebeat will forward our log to Logstash.
+Logstash will parse our STDOUT using Grok Pattern to Elastic Document JSON to store in Elastic Search.
+So, we can query our them using Kibana to create Insightful Dashboard.
+We also will deployed APM Server to our EKS cluster.
+- Our Continous Integration will leverage Github as SCM, AWS Codepipeline and AWS Codebuild for Continous delivery to produce docker images and push to ECR
+- We will implement the Gitops for our continous delivery (Pull Model) using Flux.
+Flux will read our helm manifest that is stored on Github as the single source of truth.
+Flux will deployed desired state from Git to the actual state (k8s).
+It can also detect drift that will restore our actual state to the desired sate on git.

 # Network
 Here's our infrastructure diagram designed for our AWS network.